-10 In these procedures, all RCP Assessment Unit staff referred to may nominate an appropriate person to act on their behalf.
+&lt;sup>6 In these procedures, all RCP Assessment Unit staff referred to may nominate an appropriate person to act on their behalf.

-- 3.7 Clinical examinations are regarded as competence tests, assessing skills and behaviours as well as clinical knowledge.
-As such the method of assessment is a crucial element of these examinations, and any adjustments made for a clinical examination must maintain the integrity and validity of this assessment. - 3.8 Any adjustment that would involve a change to the format of any part of any RCP Assessment Unit examination shall be considered by the RCP Educating Board.
-Similarly, the RCP Assessment Unit may seek the advice of the RCP Educating Board if a case raises issues of policy. - 3.9 In all cases the RCP Assessment Unit reserves the right to take independent advice to ensure that any proposed arrangements are appropriate and in accordance with any applicable legislation. - 3.10 Details of all requests for adjustments and the adjustments that were approved (if any), shall be regularly reported to the relevant examination board and/or development group for the purposes of monitoring and review.
+- and any adjustments made for a clinical examination must maintain the integrity and validity of this assessment. - 3.6 Any adjustment that would involve a change to the format of any part of any RCP Assessment Unit examination shall be considered by the RCP Educating Board.
+Similarly, the RCP Assessment Unit may seek the advice of the RCP Educating Board if a case raises issues of policy. - 3.7 In all cases the RCP Assessment Unit reserves the right to take independent advice to ensure that any proposed arrangements are appropriate and in accordance with any applicable legislation. - 3.8 Details of all requests for adjustments and the adjustments that were approved (if any), shall be regularly reported to the relevant examination board and/or development group for the purposes of monitoring and review.